deployd/docs/docs/collections/reference/querying-collections.md

 #### $limitRecursion <!-- ref -->

 The `$limitRecursion` command allows you to override the default recursive limits in Deployd.
-By default `$limitRecursion` stops a request from within a collection's `GET` event after it requests the current Collection more than 2 times.
 This is useful when you want to query a very deeply nested structure of data.
 Otherwise you can still query nested structures, but Deployd will stop the recursion after 2 levels.
 See the [Collection Relationships guide](relationships-between-collections.md) for more info.